mozman/ezdxf/docs/source/tutorials/getting_data.rst

 Retrieves the paperspace named ``layout0``, the usage of the :class:`~ezdxf.layouts.Layout` object is the same as of the modelspace object.
 DXF R12 provides only one paperspace, therefore the paperspace name in the method call :code:`doc.layout('layout0')` is ignored or can be left off.
-For the later DXF versions you get a list of the names of the available layouts by :meth:`~ezdxf.drawing.Drawing.layout_names`.
+For the later DXF versions you get a list of the names of the available layouts by :meth:`~ezdxf.document.Drawing.layout_names`.

 .. _entity queries: